Co-Director of the Heart & Vascular Center

-Sean P. Pinney, MD is a native of St. Louis, Missouri.
+Sean Pinney is a native of St. Louis, Missouri.
 He attended Georgetown University where he received both his undergraduate and medical degrees.
 He completed residency training at Boston’s Beth Israel Deaconess Medical Center and fellowships in cardiology, heart failure & transplantation at Columbia University.
-In 2004, he joined the faculty of Mount Sinai Medical Center, and has directed the Advanced Heart Failure & Cardiac Transplant Program since 2005.
+In 2004, he joined the faculty of the Icahn School of Medicine at Mount Sinai where he directed the Advanced Heart Failure & Cardiac Transplant Program.
+In 2015, he was appointed Director of Heart Failure and Transplantation for the Mount Sinai Health System.
+In 2020, he moved to the University of Chicago where he is Co-Director of the Heart & Vascular Center, Director of Heart Failure & Transplantation and Director of Clinical & Translational Research.
 Dr. Pinney is an active clinical researcher who has led both NIH and industry-sponsored trials in the areas of heart failure, cardiac transplantation and mechanical circulatory support.
-In 2014, he was appointed Section Editor for Heart Failure for the Journal of the American College of Cardiology.
-He serves on the American College of Cardiology Heart Failure and Transplant committee, the ISHLT I2C2 committee, the medical advisory board for the New York Organ Donor Network and is past President of the New York Cardiothoracic Transplant Consortium.
-He has served on the UNOS MPSC and Thoracic Transplantation committees.
+He serves on the editorial boards of JACC, JACC Heart Failure, the Journal of Heart & Lung Transplantation and the Journal of Cardiac Failure.
+He serves on the AST Board of Directors, is a member of the Georgetown Medical Alumni Board and is past President of the New York Cardiothoracic Transplant Consortium.